basilesimon/bsfr/content/weeknotes/weeknotes-5.md

 ---
 date: "2020-10-23T00:00:00Z"
-published: false
+draft: true
-title: 'Christmas hopes -  weeknotes #5'
+title: "Christmas hopes -  weeknotes #5"
 ---

 Booked flights home for Christmas.
 Actually, the perspective of going home led me to pay more attention to all things Covid.
 I guess there's some anxiety that we wouldn't be allowed to travel or to have a Christmas like my family usually does.